shreyas463/shreyas463/README.md

 <h3 align="center">A passionate Software Engineer</h3>

-`Interning at Walgreens right now`
+`Interning at Walgreens right now as a Software Development Engineer!`

 `Interned at Method (2025), GlobalLogic(2024)`